lmq-10/org-daily/README.md

 ## Installation

 The minimum Emacs version supported is 29.1.
-The package has no dependencies besides built-in libraries.
+The package depends on the [iso-date](https://github.com/lmq-10/iso-date) library (also made by me), which you can install from GNU ELPA.
+It has no other dependencies.

-Install from source by evaluating the following code:
+You can install `org-daily` from source by evaluating the following
+code:

 ```elisp
 (package-vc-install